Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousInfant/cprInfant.md

 <h2>DETERMINE IF CPR IS NECESASARY</h2>

 - IF NO PULSE, CONTINUE WITH STEPS.
-- If the infant HAS A PULSE but is not breathing or not breathing adequately, GO TO
+- If the infant HAS A PULSE but is not breathing or not breathing adequately:

 [Go to Rescue Breathing](/instructions/0/0/15)